-Syntax: settings.Fkeys( index )
+settings.Fkeys(index)

 This array contains the programmed function and editing key strings.
 The index is formed by combining (adding) the modifier value with the virtual key number.
 The special modifier for function key button bar caption can be combined with one of the standard modifiers to retrieve or store the caption & tooltip text.
+If both caption and tooltip are used, separate them with a pipe (|) character, caption first (a caption can be used without a tooltip).
 The string value of the programmed key is binary, and might not contain printable characters.
 See session FKeys property for modifier and virtual key values.